Zachary W. Ulissi

 zulissi@gmail.com

+At Meta’s Fundamental AI Research lab I co-lead the FAIR Chemistry team (along with Larry Zitnick!) where we work on AI/ML broadly applied to materials and chemistry, as well as internal Meta consumer electronics applications in the AR/VR space.
 I joined Meta’s Fundamental AI Research lab in 2023 to work on AI for chemistry and climate applications and am located in the SF bay area.
-I am extremely excited about how AI/ML methods can help many types of quantum chemistry simulations and lead to better materials and catalysts.
+I am extremely excited about how AI/ML methods can help many types of quantum chemistry simulations and lead to better materials to solve a range of societal scale challenges.

 In my free time, I enjoy the outdoors and used to be a competitive cyclist, though mostly I do bike trips for fun now.
-I also enjoy cooking and traveling, and have a toddler (Enzo) and a large friendly dog (Laika).
+I also enjoy cooking, traveling, and exploring the beautiful SF Bay area with my family!

 news